norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 reflection of your abilities.
 We'd appreciate it if you mention in your letter if you've had assistance drafting it.

+Please include a copy of your CV with this letter – the CV need only be brief, but must include your contact details (with email address), and the names and addresses of two referees.

-There is also a short application form [link], which we need you to download and include, fully filled in, with your application.
-We can only accept applications that include a letter (written specifically, not a standard covering letter) and the form.
+We can only accept applications that include a letter (written specifically, not a standard covering letter) and a CV.

 ## Deadlines and key dates